Axzon/Magnus-Studio/README.md

 # Reader Sample Code
-Demonstrates how to operate various RAIN RFID readers to measure Axzon's sensor tags
+Demonstrates and provides source code on how to operate various RAIN RFID readers to measure Axzon's sensor tags

+Script files are included to compile and run the sample code, printing the results to a command-line window.
+They rely on the PATH environment variable to locate the compiler/executable.
+The script files may be modified to reference the appropriate absolute path instead.

-## Java Usage Instructions
+### Java Usage Instructions
-Java must be intalled with the executable (java.exe) and compiler (javac.exe) available on the PATH environment variable Tested versions: Windows 10 with Java 8 181
+Java must be installed with the executable (java.exe) and compiler (javac.exe) available on the PATH environment variable.
+For example:
+- C:\Program Files (x86)\Java\jdk1.8.0_181\bin\java.exe
+- C:\Program Files (x86)\Java\jdk1.8.0_181\bin\javac.exe

-## C# Usage Instructions (Windows Only)
+### C# Usage Instructions (Windows Only)
-.NET Framework must be installed with the C# Compiler (csc.exe) available on the PATH environment variable Tested versions: Windows 10 with 32bit .NET Framework v3.5
+.NET Framework must be installed with the C# Compiler (csc.exe) available on the PATH environment variable.
+For example:
+- C:\Windows\Microsoft.NET\Framework\v3.5\csc.exe

-## C Usage Instructions
+### C Usage Instructions
 TBD